martinthomson/ech-pnmasq/draft-thomson-tls-ech-pnmasq.md

 and (optionally) a public name for use with clients that do not support this extension.

-A client-facing server can limit the number of such profiles it supports at the one time.
 Each profile can be allocated an identifier.
 This identifier needs to be unique within the set of profiles that might be concurrently active.

+A client-facing server can limit the number of such profiles it supports at the one time.
-An identifier that is unique over a wide scope is inadvisable as that makes it more difficult to avoid creating unique name mappings.
+An identifier that is unique
+over a larger scope or longer span of time is inadvisable as that makes it more difficult to avoid creating unique name mappings (see {{unique-mapping}}).

-At any given time, each hidden name is mapped to a single profile.
+For a single ECH configuration, each hidden name needs to be mapped to a single profile.
-However, over time,
+This ensures that a client-facing server is able to successfully answer connection attempts by decrypting the inner ClientHello or presenting a retry configuration with acceptable authentication.

+A hidden name might also be associated with different profiles and ECH configurations according to deployment needs.
+In particular,
 hidden names might be mapped to different profiles, as key pairs are rotated or changes are made to account for different deployment strategies.